Astra DB Classic billing and usage

 On an Enterprise plan, you can view billing and usage information in the Astra Portal.
 For more information, see Understand your bill.

-To manage Enterprise subscriptions, contact DataStax through the Astra DB Classic pricing page or your account representative.
+To manage Enterprise subscriptions, contact DataStax through the Astra pricing page or your account representative.

-Enterprise plans include enterprise organization management, where you can view and manage multiple Astra DB organizations under one Astra DB enterprise.
+Enterprise plans include enterprise organization management, where you can view and manage multiple Astra organizations under one Astra enterprise.

 DataStax offers add-on Support plans for Pay As You Go and Enterprise plans.
-To manage a Support plan, contact DataStax through the Astra DB Classic pricing page or your account representative.
+To manage a Support plan, contact DataStax through the Astra pricing page or your account representative.

 Understand your bill

-In the Astra Portal, you can view your organization’s upcoming and past bills, credit balance, and usage details:
+In the Astra Portal, you can view your organization’s upcoming and past bills, credit balance, and usage details on the Billing page:

-2. In the Settings navigation menu, click the name of the current organization, and then select the organization where you want to view billing details.
+2. In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to view billing details.

 3. In the Settings navigation menu, click Billing.